sushilaradhye99-cmyk/sushilaradhye99-cmyk/README.md

 # 💫 About Me:              sushil rajesh aradhye
-I am currently working on specific projects, reserach papers and assignments.<br>Starting  the study group for challenging  subject.<br>Finding a mentor in a particular field.<br>
+I am currently learning on exal,sql,powerbi and python I am currently working on specific projects, reserach papers and assignments.<br>Starting  the study group for challenging  subject.<br>Finding a mentor in a particular field.<br>